inasafe/inasafe-doc/docs/source/user-docs/toolbar.rst

    :align: center
    :alt: Save Current Scenario

-   |project_name| Save Current Scenario
+   *Save Current Scenario*

-This is the tool you need to prepare/save scenarios for the :ref:`tb_batch_runner` Tool.
+This is the tool to prepare/save scenarios for the :ref:`tb_batch_runner` tool.
 It lets you save the current visible scenario in QGIS to a :file:`.txt` file.
-This file you can open as a scenario again in Batch runner and recalculate it.
+Then this file can be opened as a scenario again in Batch runner and recalculated.
-A more detailed description is available in :ref:`batch_runner`
+A more detailed description is available in :ref:`batch_runner`.

 .. _tb_openstreetmap_downloader: